-- There are no CoAs or other documentation available for the material being used. - Fundamental failure to provide evidence for required tests performed on the lots used.
+- There are no CoAs or other documentation available for the material being used. - Systematic failure to provide evidence for required tests performed on the lots used.

-3.09.04: Are other non-synthetic crop treatments used as an input (e.g. compost teas, fish emulsions, fish meal, blood meal, "bio fertilizers")?
+3.09.04: Is the operation using non-synthetic crop treatments as an input? (e.g., compost teas, fish emulsions, fish meal, blood meal, bio-fertilizers, etc.)